Schappo/hublocal-api/README.md

 ### Bootstrap app script

 The project have ZX installed.
 With this library makes easy to write script in JS syntax.
-In scripts folder have a `bootstrap-app.script.mjs` file, run it to initialize the project
+In scripts folder have a `bootstrap-app.script.mjs` file, run it to initialize the project.

+After installed install project and have docker engine running, go to scripts folder and run the command:

 ```bash
 $ zx bootstrap-app.script.mjs
 ```

 After you can run prisma seed to populate you database.

 ```bash